Unfortunately tactical nuclear weapons are needed to deter superpower navies

 | Fat Man (Nagasaki bomb) | 20 | Destroyed a small city.
 80,000 fatalities |

-In the Cold War, small nuclear weapons were designed to destroy armoured formations but not leave behind harmful levels of radiation on the battlefield.
+In the Cold War, small nuclear weapons were designed by the USSR to destroy armoured formations but not leave behind harmful levels of radiation on the battlefield.

 This would allow forces to push through the destroyed area in the days after the blast to seize territory.